Complex Systems &

 Aaron Zak specializes in the Human-Machine Interface (HMI) within high-reliability environments.
 His research focuses on the "Cognitive Last Mile"—the critical juncture where automated intelligence is transmuted into human action.

 Zak leads the Human Factors Integration for the CORTEX and NERVE stacks.
-His mandate is to architect the interface protocols used by Sovereign Node Commanders, ensuring that AI-driven outputs minimize cognitive friction and maintain human agency during crisis events.
+His mandate is to architect the interface protocols used by Node Leads, ensuring that AI-driven outputs minimize cognitive friction and maintain human agency during crisis events.

 "If the algorithm is perfect but the Commander is overwhelmed, the system fails.
 We engineer the interface to ensure that the human remains the primary governor of the signal."